This article was originally posted on Nov 10, 2013, and has been updated

 The idea of the elevator pitch comes from being able to pitch an idea in the amount of time it takes to ride an elevator.
 Now, we can use an elevator pitch anywhere, as long as the pitch itself is still short.
 It should take less than a minute, and your goal is really to engage the listener.
 You want the listener to ask you questions, and to be interested in what you have to say.

 Your goal is to hint at the details to keep the listener asking questions.
 You want to speak plainly and clearly, but you want them to be engaged and asking more questions.
 If they ask you “what do you mean by…?” or “does that mean that…?” you are on the right track.
-And that is where you move in for the final step.

 In closing, remember that luck is simply when opportunity meets preparedness.